Calls for Applications

 ITC Conference Grants

-ETHMIGSURVEYDATA has an open call for applications for its Year 3 (1/5/2019-30/4/2020) ITC (Inclusiveness Target Country) Conference Grants.
-The applications will be accepted on a rolling basis until 15 March 2020.
-To be considered for this funding opportunity, please consult the call for applications: CA16111 – Y3 CALL CONFERENCE GRANTS (05.2019).
+ETHMIGSURVEYDATA has an open call for applications for its Year 4 (1/5/2020-20/10/2021) ITC (Inclusiveness Target Country) Conference Grants.
+The applications will be accepted on a rolling basis until 15 September 2021.
+To be considered for this funding opportunity, please consult the call for applications: ITC Call for Applications 2020 – 2021.
 More information about the ITC Conference Grants and the application process can be found below and in the call for applications.

 ETHMIGSURVEYDATA’s ITC Conference Grants are aimed at supporting PhD students or Early Career Investigators (ECIs)—researchers who are within 8 years of completion of their PhD— from participating ITCs to attend international science and technology-related conferences, including those not specifically organised by the COST Action.